The Gospel According to Patti LaBelle

 The Gospel According to Patti LaBelle is the first gospel album by American singer Patti LaBelle.
-It was released on November 21, 2006 through music executive Jheryl Busy's indie label Umbrella Recordings and Bungalo Records.
+It was released on November 21, 2006 through music executive Jheryl Busby's indie label Umbrella Recordings and Bungalo Records.

 Background

 The project began three years before its release when LaBelle's late musical director and close friend Budd Ellison told a skeptical LaBelle that "it's now or never, Patti."
 The album is dedicated to his memory as he succumbed to prostate cancer before the album saw a release.
 The Gospel According To Patti LaBelle features collaborations with Yolanda Adams, Mary Mary, Kanye West, Wynonna Judd, The Soul Seekers, Tye Tribbett, CeCe Winans and more.
 Production duties were handled by Gordon Chambers, J. Moss, Scott "Shavoni" Parker, Troy Taylor, Gerald Haddon, Jon DeLise, and others.
+Orchestra arranger and conductor was Louis Anthony deLise.

 Critical reception

 Allmusic editor Andree Farias found that "it's a pretentious title coming from someone who isn't a full-time practitioner in the genre [...] but this Gospel is nowhere near such transcendence, not by a long shot.
 There's enough marquee value to the proceedings to convince even the staunchest gospel head that LaBelle is for real [...] but the performances are too placid and middling, even by contemporary gospel standards [...]
 It's almost as if LaBelle were more concerned with putting together a get-together than paying homage to her church roots [...]
 Instead, Gospel is rife with ultra-slick urban stylings and excessive believe-in-yourself platitudes."